 Poetic Gaps: Opacity in the Photographic Imprint

-- CURATED BYKaillee Coleman and Fei Xie, Curatorial Assistants at Newcomb Art Museum.
+Kaillee Coleman and Fei Xie, Curatorial Assistants at Newcomb Art Museum

 Alen McWeeney.
 Bridesmaids Dresses, Aran Islands, 1985.
 From the Selected Images of Ireland series.